-From 1 January 2019 we have a legal obligation to hold more information about our clients.
-This is due to the AML/CFT Act (Anti-Money Laundering and Countering Financing of Terrorism Act 2009).
+We have a legal obligation to hold private information about our clients, due to the AML/CFT Act (Anti-Money Laundering and Countering Financing of Terrorism Act 2009).
 If you've used a new bank, accountant or lawyer lately, you should know all about it!

 When we say 'clients', we mean property owners- vendors or landlords that we sign an agency agreement (listing) with, to sell or lease property.

 The purpose of the AML/CFT Act is to prevent money laundering and the financing of terrorism.
 You can see more about it here.
-This Act has applied to banks for some time and now also applies to all lawyers, accountants and real estate agencies (like us).
+This Act applies to financial instituations and now also to lawyers, accountants and real estate agencies (like us).